 Near Spanish Fort in Baldwin County, Alabama — The American South (East South Central)

 Location.
-30° 44.039′ N, 87° 53.824′ W. Marker is near Spanish Fort, Alabama, in Baldwin County.
-Marker is on Alabama Route 225 0.3 miles north of Upper Shay Branch Road.
+30° 44.038′ N, 87° 53.824′ W. Marker is near Spanish Fort, Alabama, in Baldwin County.
+Marker can be reached from Alabama Route 225 0.3 miles north of Upper Shay Branch Road.
 Touch for map.
-Located within the Alabama State Veterans Memorial Cemetery at the Memorial Walk.
+Located within the Alabama State Veterans Memorial Cemetery.
 Marker is at or near this postal address: 34904 AL-225, Spanish Fort AL 36577, United States of America.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 173d Airborne Brigade (Sep) (here, next to this marker); Saluda Hill Cemetery (about 700 feet away, measured in a direct line); The Battle of Fort Blakely (approx. 1.2 miles away); Alabama (approx. 1.2 miles away); Battle of Blakeley (approx. 1.2 miles away); Ruins of the original Foundation of Baldwin County's First Courthouse (approx. 1.7 miles away); 1st Division, U.S. Colored Troops (approx. 2.9 miles away); Union Siege Battery No. 21 / 3rd Brigade of Carr's Division (approx. 3.2 miles away).
 Touch for a list and map of all markers in Spanish Fort.

 More about this marker.
 The memorial was fabricated in Texas by the Forest Wilson Monument Company.

 Also see . . .
 Cemetery website.
 (Submitted on January 18, 2017, by Mark Hilton of Montgomery, Alabama.)

 Categories. • Cemeteries & Burial Sites • Military • Patriots & Patriotism • Women •